jstayton/jquery-marcopolo/README.markdown

     ---------------------------------------------------------------------------
 *   **formatNoResults**(q, $item, $input, $list) _function, null_

-    Format the text that's displayed when there are no results for the query.
+    Format the text that's displayed when there are no results returned for the requested input value.
 The message is displayed in a list item with the class _mp\_no\_results_:

         <li class="mp_no_results">
           <em>No results for <strong>something</strong>.</em>